 Offering clear, practical advice on everything from wills and pre-nuptial agreements to business and property portfolios via philanthropic aims and reputational issues, Russell-Cooke's Family Office service recognises that families, their wealth and their business interests are inextricably linked.

 We understand the wide range of legal, financial and emotional issues that families face, especially at times of transition.
 With the experience to anticipate challenges before they arise and an empathetic approach to helping individuals and families make informed decisions about their future planning, Russell-Cooke's Family Office provides families seamless access to the specialist advice they need, when they need it, and helps navigate the difficult conversations that might otherwise lead to conflict.

-5 Introduction
+- 5 INTRODUCTION

-3 Executive Summary
+- 6 EXECUTIVE SUMMARY

-3 Issue one: Managing succession and the transfer of wealth
+- 8 Issue one: Managing succession and the transfer of wealth

-10 Issue two: Social responsibility-investing and giving
+- 10 ISSUE TWO: Social responsibility-investing and giving

-12 Issue three: Tax for the internationally mobile
+- 12 ISSUE THREE: Tax for the internationally mobile

-۱4 Issue four: Reputation and risk
+- 14 Issue four: Reputation and risk

-16 ISSUE FIVE: THE ROLE OF THE TRUSTED ADVISER
+- 16 Issue five: The role of the trusted adviser

-18 HANDLING DIFFICULT CONVERSATIONS
+- 18 HANDLING DIFFICULT CONVERSATIONS

-20 OUTLOOK FOR THE FUTURE
+- 20 OUTLOOK FOR THE FUTURE

-22 OUR TEAM
+- 22 OUR TEAM

-2.0 Our offices
+- 23 OUR SERVICES